 Support Students in Need

-The Center for Sexual and Relationship Violence Suppot Services (SRVSS) has created an emergency fund which is available for students in need of additional funding for books, academic supplies, household items, housing, or food.
+The Center for Sexual and Relationship Violence Support Services (SRVSS) has created an emergency fund which is available for students in need of additional funding for books, academic supplies, household items, housing or food.
 To contribute, use the following link, then select I would like to enter my own designation in the search for a fund section and enter SRVSS Emergency Fund as the program.